 Some Quick Tomato Facts

 Although it’s botanically classified as a fruit, the U.S. tariff law of 1887 classified it as a vegetable on the basis that it’s often served with dinner and not as a dessert.
-Tomato is the state vegetable of New Jersey, the official state fruit and beverage of Ohio, both the state fruit and vegetable of Arkansas.
+Tomato is the state vegetable of New Jersey, the official state fruit and beverage of Ohio and both the state fruit and vegetable of Arkansas.

 What is a Tomato Plant?